-Aeration is to be undertaken on a quarterly basis where possible.
+Aeration should be undertaken on a quarterly basis where possible.

 - reduces surface hardness which can increase a field’s safety from a usability perspective

-- from a turf perspective, allows greater water infiltration and percolation through the soil profile, with any added amendments/nutrients being able to reach the plants root zone.
+- from a turf perspective, allows greater water infiltration and percolation through the soil profile.
+This means any added amendments/nutrients being able to reach the plants root zone.

-Light scarifying is recommended before and after the playing season.
-This is an important turf management process that involves the removal of the dead thatch layer that has accumulated over a playing season.
+You should undertake light scarifying before and after the playing season.
+This is an important turf management process that involves the removal of the dead thatch layer accumulated over a playing season.

 The control of foreign weeds in sports fields is also an integral part of ongoing turf maintenance.

-To prevent the germination and spread of weeds it is recommended that a pre-emergent herbicide be applied to the sports field to minimise weed infestations and prevent seeds germinating on the field.
+To prevent germination and spread of weeds, use a pre-emergent herbicide to minimise weed infestations and prevent seeds germinating on the field.

-Pre-emergent herbicides generally have a residual effect of six (6) months and will need to be re-applied half way through the year, for cover across the entire playing season.
+Pre-emergent herbicides generally have a residual effect of six (6) months.
+They need to be reapplied half way through a year, for cover across the entire playing season.

-When turf in sports fields is kept healthy, it will out-compete invasive weed grass species from establishing.
-However when weed infestations become prevalent, one off herbicide treatments are recommended.
+When turf in sports fields is healthy, it will out-compete invasive weed grass species from establishing.
+However when weed infestations become prevalent, one-off herbicide treatments are recommended.